tareknagymohamed-coder/SEMEDA-KIDS-WEAR/README.md

 ## 🎯 Project Objectives

-> **Our Mission:** Build a stronger and more recognizable digital presence for Someida.
+> **Our Mission:** Build a stronger and more recognizable digital presence for Semeda.

 - 🏷️ Strengthen the brand identity
 - 🧵 Highlight product quality